FreeCAD/website/content/news/2023/01/the-rotation-api-in-freecad/index.en.md

 In the second row, we perform the rotation R*S and note that the result differs from that of S*R.

 The third row illustrates another important property of rotations.
 First we do the S rotation (90<sup>o</sup> around z), then we perform R'.
-R' is again defined as 90<sup>o</sup> around x - BUT around the (already rotated) _body_ x-axis, not the _coordinate_ x-axis.
+R' is again defined as 90<sup>o</sup> around x - BUT around the (already rotated) `body` x-axis, not the `coordinate` x-axis.
 This is as in the yaw-pitch-roll section above.

 We see the result of R'*S is the same as S*R. This is in fact a general result that I will not attempt to prove here.

 _To perform a series of rotations in body coordinates instead of fixed coordinates, reverse the order of multiplications._

-As an example, we can construct a rotation with a yaw-pitch-roll of 20, 30, 40 degrees, respectively, by _post_-multiplying the individual rotations.
+As an example, we can construct a rotation with a yaw-pitch-roll of 20, 30, 40 degrees, respectively, by post-multiplying the individual rotations.

 ```py
     from FreeCAD import Vector as V